alexm4c/toy-robot/README.md

 Toy Robot
 ===================

-A solution to the Toy Robot coding challenge for Xplor by Alex McBain.
+My solution to the Toy Robot PHP challenge.

 Installation and Usage
 -----------